PerryAsleep/StepManiaChartGenerator/StepManiaChartGenerator/docs/FAQ.md

 Set [InputChartType](Config.md#inputcharttype) and [OutputChartType](Config.md#outputcharttype) to the types you want.
 If the types you want [aren't supported](Config.md#supported-charttypes), see [Adding ChartTypes](Config.md#adding-charttypes).

+## I'm seeing `RegexMatchTimeoutException` errors in the logs.
+How do I fix this?

+This might happen if you have complex regular expressions or inputs for your [ExpressedChartConfigRules](Config.md#expressedchartconfigrules) or [PerformedChartConfigRules](Config.md#performedchartconfigrules).
+Try increasing the value for [RegexTimeoutSeconds](Config.md#regextimeoutseconds).

 # Adjusting Generated Charts

 ## How do I generate specific kinds of charts like stamina charts or tech charts?